jopemachine/awesome-stars/README.md

 - [KrauseFx/FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet) - Tracking the key metrics of my life
 - [github-changelog-generator/github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.
 - [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) - 🍻 Default formulae for the missing package manager for macOS (or Linux)
+- [AndrewRadev/sideways.vim](https://github.com/AndrewRadev/sideways.vim) - A Vim plugin to move function arguments (and other delimited-by-something items) left and right.
 - [athityakumar/colorls](https://github.com/athityakumar/colorls) - A Ruby gem that beautifies the terminal's ls command, with color and font-awesome icons. :tada:
 - [moll/vim-node](https://github.com/moll/vim-node) - Tools and environment to make Vim superb for developing with Node.js.
 Like Rails.vim for Node.
 - [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) - A Jekyll plugin to show the last_modified_at time of a post.